Soccer Focus: Forget About Mistakes

 AP Photo/Bret Hartman

 If you miss a shot or lose the ball, just forget about it.
-But mistakes can be frustrating!
-It's just not that easy to forget when you miss a wide open shot or lose the ball near your goal.
+Easy to say, but sometimes hard to do.
+And mistakes can be frustrating!
+It's just not that easy to forget about missing a wide open shot or when you lose the soccer ball near your own goal.

-However, the best players keep pushing on and don't dwell on mistakes.
-If they miss a shot or lose the ball they get right back in the game and look to score again or win the ball back if they've lost it.
+However, the best soccer players keep pushing on and don't dwell on mistakes.
+If they miss a shot or lose the ball they get right back in the soccer game and look to score again or win the ball right back if they've lost it.
 The key though is not to do anything rash but calm down and look to make a positive play - say hustle back to cover a player or play a simple pass to get back into the flow of a game.
+Try to make up for your mistake but don't panic and dive in or get a red card.

 Keep your teammates in mind too.
-If you see that someone is frustrated, trying too hard, or just not playing well, try to boost his confidence and increase his morale.
+If you see that someone is frustrated, trying too hard, or just not playing well, try to boost his or her confidence and increase their and the team's morale.
 Sometimes, a kind word, a pat on the back, or any other encouraging behavior can do wonders for someone’s esteem.
-See what they’re doing and act according to their positions on the field.
 You can do this simply by talking to them and supporting them at all times.
-It’s especially important to communicate when the team starts to get quiet.
+It’s especially important to communicate when the team starts to get quiet or fearful - say your losing the game and the other team has control of the ball most of the time.

 TIP: Get into a rhythm--let the game come to you.
 It's balance between seeking the ball out and making runs to open up the defense.